 If you've ever felt like a top university isn't for you, one YouTuber could make you think again.
 Ibz Mo is the grad inspiring a generation to push past disadvantage and reach their potential.

 As a state-school educated, BAME, first-generation graduate from the University of Cambridge, Ibrahim Mohammed (a.k.a.
-Ibz Mo) is encouraging students to defy statistics and aim for the top.
+Ibz Mo) is a studytuber who is encouraging students to defy statistics and aim for the top.

-We caught up with Ibrahim to chat about everything from getting into Cambridge to his plans for life after university (spoiler: exciting things are ahead).
+We caught up with him to chat about everything from getting into Cambridge to his plans for life after university (spoiler: exciting things are ahead).

 Ibz Mo on becoming financially independent at 18